Guava-Movesapple/Ping-Pong-OpenGL/README.md

 # Ping-Pong-OpenGL
-Classic Pong built with C++ and OpenGL.
+Classic Ping Pong built with C++ and OpenGL.